How to Consider The Prototype To Production Launch

 Prototype finishing we can elaborately make it very beautiful but we can’t consider this to our mass production, Large scale production should favor those processes which are easy to apply, are less costly and high efficient.
 When production launched before we have to further consider automated production but no use hand working out.

 Consider The Components Quantity To Build For Production?

 Much attention is given to the prototype.
 Sometimes such attention ends up creating a prototype with more parts and components.
 The drawback with such a high number of components is that it makes the assembly work complex and prone to error and added cost.

 Therefore, it is important to minimize the component parts as much as possible as this will shorten the assembly time and also reduce the errors associated with many components working for the bigger whole.

-For volume production, minimizing each of variable is the best way to both cost reduction and maintain consistent quality.
+For volume production, minimizing each variable is the best way to both costs reduce and maintain consistent quality.

 Keep Everything Simple and Repeatable

 Simplicity in design is key.
 While the functions performed by the product may be significantly complex, the operation of the product should be made as simple as possible.
 It’s also important to ensure that the process which was used to come up with the prototype can be repeated with ease.
 Repeatability ensures that the prototype design can easily be transferred to production, This is very important to product developers.